dagraham/nts-dgraham/README.md

 * White space in the *note body* is preserved but whitespace between notes is ignored.

-* Using spaces in directory and file names should be avoided.
+* Using spaces in directory and note file names should be avoided.